pleonex/Ninokuni/Docs/password_generation.md

 ## Swap

 ## Convert to text
 The game convert the current 64-bits value to a string with a dictionary / alphabet.
 First it does the modulo operation to get the index of the char and then divide the value until it become 0.
 The *alphabet1* is used with length `0x3A` (58 chars) and 8-bits per char.
+It's at `0x0x020CC8E8`.
 ```python
 ALPHABET1 = "0123456789abcdefghijkmnpqrstuvwxyzABCDEFGHJKLMNPQRSTUVWXYZ"
 ```